leejoonli/Tax-Estimator/README.md

 ## Known Bugs

-- There is a bug where if you try to re-input the income after doing it once, the tax owed will stay the same.
+- Currently, the choice the user makes regarding income source does not affect the estimate result.

 # References